davidp3/cayley-server/README.md

 ```sh
 CAYLEY_CID=`docker run -v data_volume:/data -p 64321:64321 -d docker.io/davidp3/cayley:0.4.1-trunk`
 ```
 2. Launch cayley-server.
+This can be done with or without Docker.

+#### Without Docker

+Simply run `node server`.
+If using `nodemon` for server development/debugging, run `nodemon server`.

+#### With Docker

-The only complex part of this instruction is the setting of `CAYLEY_INT_SERVER_IP`, which is done differently for Mac/Windows, which use `docker-machine`, and Linux, which does not.
+The only complex part of this step is the setting of `CAYLEY_INT_SERVER_IP`, which is done differently for Mac/Windows, which use `docker-machine`, and Linux, which does not.
 <br>